Beware of unmarked spoilers!

 - Rapid-Fire Fisticuffs: One of his moves is a hundred hand slap.

-- Would Hurt a Child: Rumble was genuinely trying to kill Robbie, endangered Stan and Mabel by toppling the water tower, and beat up Dipper with a nearly lethal combo attack just because Dipper had lied to him.
+- Would Hurt a Child: Had no problem beating up Dipper with a nearly lethal combo attack just because Dipper had lied to him.

 - You Killed My Father: And not for the first time, apparently.